sepandhaghighi/samila/README.md

 We have set of points in the first space (left square) which can be define as fallow:
 <img src="https://github.com/sepandhaghighi/samila/raw/master/otherfiles/mathematical_details/S1.jpg">

-And fallowing functions are used for transformation:
+And bellow functions are used for transformation:

 ```pycon
 >>> def f1(x,y):